fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 ### Middleware

-The express [json-parser](https://expressjs.com/en/api.html) we took into use earlier is a [middleware](http://expressjs.com/en/guide/using-middleware.html).
+The express [json-parser](https://expressjs.com/en/api.html) used earlier is a [middleware](http://expressjs.com/en/guide/using-middleware.html).

 Middleware are functions that can be used for handling _request_ and _response_ objects.